Mastercard/flow/IMPLEMENTATION_STATUS.md

 publishes one final index after safe mode-specific completion, emits a bounded diagnostics companion, and treats ordinary report-only faults as visible non-fatal diagnostics.
 Legacy assertion runners retain immediate reporting.

+## Ticket 25 focused combined acceptance — 2026-09-16

+`NativeResourceAdmissionTest.combinedResourceChainContextAndReportAcceptance`
+now drives one real five-flow model through the sole `NativeResourceFixture` factory under the supplied fixed 12-target/20-cap Launcher profile.
+A and disjoint C enter together.
+D becomes dependency-ready after A but cannot enter while the AB chain retains A's shared resource; once B finishes, D progresses while C is still deliberately held.
+B observes A's canonically published response.
+The last flow has no matching resource declaration, reports the explicit UNKNOWN fallback before native emission, and waits for its selected prerequisites.

+The same run uses the actual Jupiter pool and invocation contexts, checks one fixture-stream close, rejects an index before drainage, then parses one final five-entry all-PASS report through `Reader` and verifies the atomic index exists.
+The existing profile test separately exercises fixed 2/2 as the different valid application-selected profile; production admission derives capacity from the current ForkJoin pool rather than a product constant.
+The focused combined test passed, and the full assert-junit5 suite passed **301 cases** with zero failures, errors or skips.
+Genuine failure/skip and report-fault command semantics remain covered by the adjacent mixed-outcome and final-publication regressions rather than being synthesized into this all-passing combined model.

 ## Blocking work and unpassed gates